Select Page

 for better science in High Energy Physics and Solar Physics.

-RODEM is a SNSF/SINERGIA project fostering cooperation between high energy physicists, solar physicists and experts in machine learning in Switzerland to advance research methodologies in both fields.
+RODEM was a SNSF/SINERGIA project fostering cooperation between high energy physicists, solar physicists and experts in machine learning in Switzerland to advance research methodologies in both fields.
+Research activities took place between Dec 2020 and April 2025.

-During the last decade, the amount of data available to scientists has increased enormously.
-New infrastructures, such as the Large Hadron Collider (LHC), and a new generation of solar observatories, such as the Solar Dynamics Observatory (SDO), produce data on a scale that cannot be exploited to their full extent with existing methods.
+During the last decades, the amount of data available to scientists has increased enormously.
+New infrastructures, such as the Large Hadron Collider (LHC), and a new generation of solar observatories, such as the Solar Dynamics Observatory (SDO), produce data on a scale that could not be exploited to their full extent using the methods available at the beginning of the project.

 The RODEM team